Tanish-77/Tanish-77/README.md

 🛠Tech Stack

-Python Django Flask HTML5 CSS3
+HTML5 CSS3  React.js Express.js Node.js  MongoDB

-Bootstrap MySQL GitHub Linux Heroku
+Bootstrap MySQL GitHub

-Tensorflow PyTorch OpenCV AWS Git

 Show some  ❤️  by starring some of the repositories!